 What would you like to achieve that you have not yet accomplished?

 I would like to brew a beer at home that isn’t completely awful.

-Richard Kershaw is a pre-eminent data expert, lauded by peers as “super knowledgeable and bright” and a “safe pair of hands”.
+Richard Kershaw is a pre-eminent data expert, lauded by peers as “super knowledgeable and bright” and a “very safe pair of hands”.

 Richard is a partner in Deloitte’s forensic practice, where he leads the forensic technology team in China.
 He also supports the discovery practitioners in Japan.
-He specialises in technology strategies for complex investigations and disputes, and policy frameworks for information governance and security.
-His primary focus is the life sciences and healthcare sectors, and he also has experience assisting technology and media companies in responding to litigation and regulatory inquiries.
+He specialises in technology strategies for complex investigations and disputes and policy frameworks for information governance and security.
+His primary focus is the life science and healthcare sectors and he also has experience assisting technology and media companies responding to litigation and regulatory enquiries.